Jimmy-JS/laravel-report-generator/readme.md

                         'Total Balance' => 'point' // if you want to show dollar sign ($) then use 'Total Balance' => '$' ])
-                    ->limit(20) // Limit record to be showed ->stream(); // other available method: download('filename') to download pdf / make() that will producing DomPDF / SnappyPdf instance so you could do any other DomPDF / snappyPdf method such as stream() or download()
+                    ->limit(20) // Limit record to be showed ->stream(); // other available method: store('path/to/file.pdf') to save to disk, download('filename') to download pdf / make() that will producing DomPDF / SnappyPdf instance so you could do any other DomPDF / snappyPdf method such as stream() or download()
 }
 ```